• Access

 Making a Simple Card

-We are going to start from zero and then we will be applying all – or some – of techniques on the next steps.
+We will start from zero, then apply all of the techniques to the next steps.

 Screenshot of making a simple card in Cricut Design Space

-Pink boxes mark the tools used to create a simple card
+Pink boxes mark the tools used to make a simple card

 Making a simple card with no design and just a score line is very easy.
 The squares in pink will show you where to find and how to modify your card.